dgront/BioShell/README.md

 Curretnly the BioShell v.4 project has been divided into the following crates:

  - **bioshell-seq**: works with biological sequences
  - **bioshell-pdb**: a library to work on with crystallographic Protein DataBank files.
-It can parse PDB files and perform calculations on macromolecular structures.
+It can parse CIF and PDB files, and perform calculations on macromolecular structures.
- - **bioshell-cif**: reads CIF files
+ - **bioshell-cif**: low-level reader for CIF files
  - **bioshell-statistics**: statistical utilities
- - **bioshell-clustering**: clustering methods, such as K-means and OPTICS
+ - **bioshell-clustering**: clustering methods, such as hierarchical clustering, K-means and OPTICS
  - **bioshell-io**: I/O utilities

 ## Building